doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 user entity are defined.
 They are created by the ``many-to-one`` tag.
 The class name of the related entity has to be specified with the ``target-entity`` attribute, which is enough information for the database mapper to access the foreign-table.
-The ``join-column`` tags are used to specify how the foreign and referenced columns are named, an information Doctrine needs to construct joins between those two entities correctly.
 Since ``reporter`` and ``engineer`` are on the owning side of a bi-directional relation we also have to specify the ``inversed-by`` attribute.
 They have to point to the field names on the inverse side of the relationship.
+We will see in the next example that the ``inversed-by`` attribute has a counterpart ``mapped-by`` which makes that the inverse side.

 The last missing property is the ``Bug::$products`` collection.
 It holds all products where the specific bug is occurring in.
 Again